 » Financial Aid

-Current students who are first time, first year borrowers must wait 30 days from the start of the semester to receive Direct Loan funding.
+- As of October 20, 2014, current students who are first time, first year borrowers must wait 30 days from the start of the semester to receive Direct Loan funding.
 Additionally, loans taken out for one semester at a time are subject to multiple disbursements.
 This means that for a single semester (term) loan, a student would receive half of the loan at the beginning of the semester and the other half at the midpoint of the semester.
+Plan your borrowing carefully!

 How to apply: